Tertiary education fees in Australia: Commonwealth Supported Places (CSP) & Student Contribution (SC)

+Notes: ↑ EFTSL stands for Equivalent Full-Time Student Load.
+It is a measure of the study load, for a year, of a student undertaking a course of study on a full-time basis.; ↑ Maximum contribution per EFTSL; 1 2 3 4 5 Added 2010 reform; 1 2 Removed 2010 reform;

 Between 2012 and 2017, an eligible student who paid the entire or a part of the student contribution upfront received a 10% HECS discount on the amount paid (prior to 2012, the HECS discount was 20%).
 Only Australian citizens and permanent humanitarian visa holders were eligible for the up-front 10% HECS discount.
 The up-front discount was removed on 1 January 2017.

 Total funding

 The total funding available to institutions per equivalent full-time student is the combination of the student contribution (divided into 3 different amounts/bands) and the Commonwealth government contribution (divided into 8 different amounts/clusters).
 For 2017, these are: